 · Co-ed housing.
 No pets are allowed.

-The TSA will be accepting applications for the Winter 2019 Session.
+The TSA will be accepting applications for the Spring 2019 Session.
+Application deadline is February 28th.
 Please see "Application Process" below.
 If you are a student and you are interested in our internship you can also apply through your career center's Handshake program.

 This is a volunteer internship position.
 Successful applicants will pay their own travel expenses to and from the Turtle Survival Center and a program fee of $500.00 per month.
 This program fee covers on-site housing while at the TSC.
 Applicants are encouraged to pursue funding and/or academic credit with their host institution for participating in this internship.
 If there are any special requirements for an applicant to receive academic credit for an internship, please let us know in your application so we may determine if the TSA can accommodate any requests.